 Too often, young players, say a forward who has just lost the ball, will foul a defender deep in the defensive third when all they needed to do was hold the defender up and contain them.
 There is absolutely no reason for fouling a defender in their own defense third when their back is turned.

 Receiving the ball with your back to the goal, and a defender right on top of you is essentially shielding.
-You’re goal is to keep the ball, hold the ball up so you can lay the ball off to a teammate.
+Your goal is to keep the soccer ball, hold the ball up so you can lay the ball off to a teammate.
 Watch some of the world’s greatest forwards, players like Ruud van Nisteroly, Ibrahimovic, Klose, Diego Forlan, or David Villa, all forwards who check back to the ball and in one or two touches lay the ball back so their team can build up an attack.
 The forwards enable a team to move up the field and get out of pressure.
 They stretch the defense and then hold the ball so the team can move up the field.
 The secret though is dragging the defender away so you have space to check back to and receive the ball.

 However, it’s not just forwards who check back and receive the ball, midfielders too.
 They check back to help out their defenders who are under pressure.
 They lay the ball back to the defender so they can then play the ball into a forward.
 The key is to be big and strong, use your body to protect the ball, get the ball out of your feet with the first touch and then lay the ball off with the second.

 Here’s another good video that further explain how to shield the soccer ball.
 If there’s one skill in soccer that’s under appreciated, it’s shielding.
+Follow this drill to learn the secrets of the German midfielder’s flawless ball retention.
+While Philip Lahm isn’t that tall or big, he’s still strong and confident on the soccer ball and knows how to use his body to protect the ball.